 It has been remarkable to see how well the students have taken on this challenge.
-Their dedication and commitment have been fantastic.
+Their dedication and commitment has been fantastic.
 They have shown how well they can work together in a team and have overcome obstacles they have faced.
 It has been a great experience for them to see what it is like to run a business of their own taking into consideration costs, advertising and profits.
-I am very proud of what they have achieved and that a huge amount of their profits is going to such fantastic charities
+I am very proud of what they have achieved and that a huge amount of their profits went to such fantastic charities

 It’s official!
 We have crowdfunded over £18,000 of the £25,000 target for maths and science equipment.
 Thank you to all of our supporters.
 We now have until 23 June to raise the remaining £7,000.

 That’s about £7 for every student at Oathall so please do dig deep and make a donation towards the education of the young people of Haywards Heath, Lindfield, Scaynes Hill, Ardingly and Horsted Keynes.
 Who knows one of these young people may be a Nobel laureate of the future.
 You can go online and donate here.